-- In addition, you can click on the "New Adjustment Layer" button (the Yin-Yang" button) in the Layers Panel, and choose Levels from the drop-down list. - Note that there are two places you do NOT want to open any Adjustment Layer: The "Image" menu → "Adjustments" and the speed keys that are shown in that menu.
+- The easiest way to create a Levels Adjustment Layer is to click on its icon in the Adjustments Panel.
+Once created, it shows up in the Layers Panel (discussed earlier). - In addition, you can also click on the "New Adjustment Layer" button (the "Yin-Yang" button) in the Layers Panel, and choose Levels from the drop-down list. - You'll view its properties and controls in the Properties Panel (discussed earlier). - In the spirit of K.I.S.S, you'll only need to use 5 basic controls (shown to the right), and you can ignore the rest: Drop-down Menu, Layer Visibility Button, Shadows Slider, Midtones Slider, & Highlights Slider. - Please note that you'll NEVER need to adjust the "Output Levels" at the bottom - it's designed for CMYK output. - Also, note that there are two places you do NOT want to work on a Levels Adjustment: The "Image" menu → "Adjustments", and the "Speed Keys" that are shown in that menu.
 The reason?
-If you choose either one of these locations, a separate adjustment layer is not created, which defeats the whole purpose of layers.
+If you choose either one of these locations, a proper Adjustment Layer is not created which defeats the whole purpose of Layers.